The 10 Best 3-Day Weekend Trips in the U.S.

-A three-day weekend will be well spent in Sedona during any season—especially if you're looking for a spiritual refresh–Manou Maudgal, founder of the travel blog GPX Adventures, tells Best Life.
+A long weekend will be well spent in Sedona during any season—especially if you're looking for a spiritual refresh, Manou Maudgal, founder of the travel blog GPX Adventures, tells Best Life.

 "Nestled in the middle of striking red sandstone formations, Sedona's spectacular landscape has attracted numerous outdoor enthusiasts, spiritual (seekers), artists, and healers for years," he says, adding that the vortexes are particularly enticing for visitors.
 These spots are located in the red rocks and are thought to be "especially alive with energy," according to the official website for Sedona.